allegroai/clearml-server/README.md

 ## Community & Support

-If you have any questions, look to the ClearML [FAQ](https://allegro.ai/clearml/docs/docs/faq/faq.html), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/trains) with '**trains**' tag.
+If you have any questions, look to the ClearML [FAQ](https://allegro.ai/clearml/docs/docs/faq/faq.html), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/clearml) with '**clearml**' tag.

-For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/trains-server/issues).
+For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/clearml-server/issues).

 Additionally, you can always find us at *clearml@allegro.ai*